mario-mueller/icis-2019/manuscript/icis-2019-posse.md

 ## Platform-based Open Source Software Ecosystems

-Popular open source software (OSS), such as the Linux kernel or Node, are platform-based, which means that they evolve around a _digital platform_ that is the "extensible codebase of a software-based system that provides core functionality shared by the modules that interoperate with it and the interfaces through which they interoperate" [@Tiwana2010b, 675].
-When the platform orchestrator opens the digital platform for external developers, it transitions to a _software ecosystem_ [@Bosch2009; @Messerschmitt2003].
+Popular OSS, such as the Linux kernel or Node, are platform-based, which means that they evolve around a _digital platform_ that is the "extensible codebase of a software-based system that provides core functionality shared by the modules that interoperate with it and the interfaces through which they interoperate" [@Tiwana2010b, 675].
+When the platform orchestrator opens the digital platform for external developers, it transitions to a _software ecosystem_ [@Bosch2009;
+@Messerschmitt2003].
 In software ecosystems, third-party developers contribute their time, knowledge, and skill to increase the value of the ecosystem by participating in it through the contribution of modules [@Roberts2006], which are "add-on software subsystem that connect to the platform to add functionality to the platform" [@Tiwana2010b, 676].
 In this scenario, the platform functions as a hub with the complementary modules as spokes connected through application programming interfaces (APIs) or other technical standards [@Jacobides2018].
-Accordingly, we define _platform-based open source software ecosystems_ (POSSE) as "a collection of digital artifacts \[i.e., modules\] that co-evolve through mutual interference, and the social actors related to these artifacts that are linked by a common interest" [@Eck2016].
+Accordingly, we define _platform-based open source software ecosystems_ (POSSE) as "a collection of digital artifacts \[i.e., modules\] that co-evolve through mutual interference, and the social actors related to these artifacts that are linked by a common interest" [@Eck2016, 2].

 By enabling contributions by external actors, digital ecosystems are seen as a growing source of innovation where capabilities shift to the outside of the organization [@Parker2017; @Yoo2013; @Yoo2010a].
-The modular architecture allows for the coordination of heterogeneous third-party developers that contribute interdependent modules through an ecosystem [@Jacobides2018], removing third-party developers from the underlying code and enabling contributions without full information about the functionality of the software behind the interface.
-This opens up POSSE for contributions from a wide range of developers and therefore raises the importance of understanding the interdependencies of social and technical layers involved.
+The modular architecture allows for the coordination of heterogeneous third-party developers that contribute interdependent modules through an ecosystem [@Jacobides2018] in which interoperability with the platform core is ensured through the usage of the platform's interfaces [@Tiwana2015].
+This opens up POSSE for contributions from a wide range of developers and therefore raises the importance of understanding the interdependencies of social and technical layers involved. xxx

 ## Social and Technical Interdependencies in Open Source Projects